-It turns out that the man behind some of these remarkable endeavors is also an ABET Expert.
-Scott Danielson, who is on the ABET Board of Directors and a faculty member at ASU, has been working with United States Agency for International Development (USAID)-funded programs such as HEEAP, BUILD-IT and VULII, which aim at building the capacity STEM programs at Vietnamese higher education institutions.
+The man behind some of these remarkable endeavors is also an ABET Expert.
+Scott Danielson, who is on the ABET Board of Directors and a faculty member at ASU, has been working with United States Agency for International Development (USAID)-funded programs such as HEEAP, BUILD-IT and VULII, which aim to build the capacity of STEM programs at Vietnamese higher education institutions.

 Developing a high-quality educational system

 I’m lucky to catch up with Danielson while he’s on duty at the ABET booth at the American Society for Engineering Education (ASEE) conference.
 During our conversation, Danielson talks about his current STEM education initiatives in Vietnam and work at ASU.
 A couple times, while sharing stories from his travels, he says he is often accused of having an odd sense humor.
 This prompts me to inquire about his unusual picture on LinkedIn, which shows a life-like cheetah peering glumly behind his shoulder.